Quick Eggplant Parmesan

 To keep that crunchy texture, I lightly coated the eggplant slices in a panko/parmesan mixture and pan-fried them in a bit of oil before popping them into the oven to melt the cheese and fully cook the eggplant.

 Although this dish comes together very quickly, it does require some prep ahead of time.
 In order to soften the texture of the eggplant and ensure that it doesn’t taste bitter, you need to “sweat” the eggplant.

 “Sweating” just means sprinkling the eggplant slices with salt and letting them sit for a while (at least 30 minutes, but up to several hours) until little beads of moisture form.

 Cooking for one or two?

 This is a perfect recipe to make if you’re craving eggplant parmesan, but you’re only cooking for one (or two).
 Just cut the recipe down to as many slices as you’d like.

-A Healthy, Low Carb Summer Dinner
+A Healthy, Low Carb Dinner

+This is a great dinner idea for someone who is on a low carb diet.
 Of course you can eat this dish any time of year, but it’s especially good in the summer months when you can take advantage of sun-ripened tomatoes, fresh basil, and seasonal eggplant.